highbyte/dotnet-6502/docs/systems/apple2/disk2.md

 them.
 That robustness is deliberate: the machine has no cycle-accurate bus for a rotational model to key off.

-**Known limitation:** booting the DOS 3.3 System Master takes about 41 emulated seconds, roughly 30 s of which is DOS's *own* one-second motor spin-up wait, entered 31 times.
+**Known limitation:** booting the DOS 3.3 System Master takes about 35 emulated seconds, most of it DOS's *own* one-second motor spin-up wait, entered 31 times.
 RWTS decides whether the drive is spinning by comparing successive reads of the data register, and that decision depends on real read timing this model does not reproduce.
 Everything loads correctly, just slower than a real machine (~7 s).
 Two alternatives were implemented and measured, and both are worse: a